idia-astro/iDaVIE/README.md

 <p style="text-align:center;"><img src="https://github.com/idia-astro/iDaVIE/blob/main/.github/samples/iDaVIE_logo.png"></p>

 ## The immersive Data Visualisation Interactive Explorer
 iDaVIE is a data visualisation tool for 3D volumetric data, with analysis tools aimed at astronomical data in particular.
+It renders 3D volumetric data as a cube within VR space.
+This provides profound insight for a multitude of scientific disciplines.
+While our focus has been on astronomical data and the included analysis tools are tailored to that domain, the visualisation on its own provides substantial benefit to other disciplines.
+This includes 3D models of neurological systems constructed from MRI images and 3D models of ice cores constructed from microscope images.
+See our [documentation](https://idavie.readthedocs.io/en/latest/multidisciplinary.html) for showcase videos of iDaVIE in use.

 ### Installing
 The compiled executable can be downloaded from the GitHub [releases](https://github.com/idia-astro/iDaVIE/releases/latest).
 Unzip the download and run the executable.
 The prerequisites to run this tool are described below.
 Alternatively, the program can be compiled from source, with instructions described in the [BUILD](https://github.com/idia-astro/iDaVIE/blob/main/BUILD.md) file.